KOlCIqwq/Sentiment-Analysis/README.md

 ```

 ## Motivation
 In today’s fast-paced world, staying updated on financial news is crucial.
-Stock prices are heavily influenced by company headlines, but manually tracking this information is challenging.
+Stock prices are heavily influenced by company headlines, but manually tracking this information is challenging

 Years ago, I had the idea to use models to predict stock prices, but it didn’t work.
 I realized that a key factor influencing stock prices is the news headlines of the company.